tagspaces/documentation/docs/installation.md

 ## Getting the application

-The community version of TagSpaces can be downloaded for Windows, macOS and Linux from the official [download page](https://www.tagspaces.org/downloads)

-### Downloads

-The community versions of TagSpaces are available for download from the official [Downloads Page](https://www.tagspaces.org/downloads/), where you can quickly find the appropriate installer for your operating system (Windows, macOS, Linux, Android, Firefox and Chrome).
+The free versions of TagSpaces are available for download from the [Downloads Section](https://www.tagspaces.org/downloads/) or the TagSpaces web site.
+Here you can quickly find the appropriate installer for your operating system (Windows, macOS, Linux, Android, Firefox and Chrome).

 :::tip
 **Download the newest PRO release:** PRO customers have to use the downloads links provided in purchase confirmation email.
 Those links will lead always to the latest available PRO version.